Lydia

+Lydia (Λυδία; Lȳdia) was an Iron Age kingdom situated in western Anatolia, in modern-day Turkey.
+Later, it became an important province of the Achaemenid Empire and then the Roman Empire.
+Its capital was Sardis.

-The Kingdom of Lydia existed from about 1200 BC to 546 BC.
-At its greatest extent, during the 7th century BC, it covered all of western Anatolia.
-In 546 BC, it became a province of the Achaemenid Persian Empire, known as the satrapy of Lydia or Sparda in Old Persian.
-In 133 BC, it became part of the Roman province of Asia.
+At some point before 800 BCE, the Lydian people achieved some sort of political cohesion, and existed as an independent kingdom by the 600s BCE.
+At its greatest extent, during the 7th century BCE, it covered all of western Anatolia.
+In 546 BCE, it became a satrapy of the Achaemenid Empire, known as Sparda in Old Persian.
+In 133 BCE, it became part of the Roman province of Asia.

-Lydian coins, made of silver, are among the oldest in existence, dated to around the 7th century BC.
+Lydian coins, made of electrum, are among the oldest in existence, dated to around the 7th century BCE.